DAV-SDK/tickets-sync/README.md

 ## How It Works

-The pipeline uses Claude Code CLI to intelligently search for and sync external tickets:
+The pipeline uses Gemini Code CLI to intelligently search for and sync external tickets:

 1. **Scheduled Execution**: Runs daily at 6 AM UTC via GitHub Actions
 2. **Repository Processing**: Uses GitHub Actions matrix strategy for parallel processing
-3. **Intelligent Sync**: Uses Claude Code to:
+3. **Intelligent Sync**: Uses Gemini Code to:
    - Search external platforms for relevant tickets
    - Check for existing GitHub issues to avoid duplicates
    - Create new issues with proper labeling and formatting